 And from there, it’s just a matter of getting better at writing and at networking over time— and pitching places that pay better.
 The things writers have always done, but you happen to live in the time that offers more online tools for doing it without having to have gone to the right school and made the right friends than ever before.
 Good luck.

-Finally, the world is full of more advice about actually writing than we could ever repeat, but when it comes to food writing, an especially sensual subgenre, you can’t do better and pithier than Mr. Clemens:
+Finally, the world is full of more advice about actually writing than I could ever repeat, but when it comes to food writing, an especially sensual subgenre, you can’t do better and pithier than Mr. Samuel Clemens:

 Don’t say the old lady screamed.
 Bring her on and let her scream. —Mark Twain